ashleighschuldt/train_station/README.md

 Purpose of this repo is to create an API using Node/Express.
 Premise is that this API is for a particular train station.
 You can get the train schedules and add a list of schedules to a train.

+## Setup

+You should be able to clone the repo, run npm install.
+You will need to setup a sql(Postgres) db and add your connection string to your .env file as `DATABASE_URL`.
+The create table statements are in the db/setup folder.
+From here you can run npm start to get the server up and running.

+You can then use Postman to test all the endpoints.

 ## Endpoints:
 - [GET /get_train_schedules]
 - [POST /add_new_schedule ]